-“WANTED: Hoof trimmers!
+“WANTED: hoof trimmers!
 Please contact!”

 Is finding a hoof trimmer a challenge for you?

-What are the benefits of keeping lameness under control and at a low incident rate?
+Why should you keep lameness under control and at a low incident rate?

 When your herd is healthy:

-- it will be more ‘fun’ being a dairy producer
+- It will be more fun being a dairy producer.

-- you’ll have happier cows
+- You’ll have happier cows.

 How do you maintain a healthy herd?

 There are two steps to maintaining a healthy herd: